 This morning at 10:00 am, as opposed to our usual 9:00 am, Estevan picked us up at our resort for our usual Wednesday shopping trip to Placencia Village.
 We'd changed the time to accommodate the local barbershop's opening time of 10:00 am, as indicated on their sign on the side of the building.

 Alas, we appeared on time to find it closed.
-Upon waiting for a few minutes, we decided to kill some time by checking out the fish market. around the corner.
+Upon waiting for a few minutes, we decided to kill some time by checking out the fish market around the corner.
 Last week they were out of fish.
 The guy at the fish shop walked us over to the hut where the fisherman prepares his fish for sale.

-| No fresh fish from the fisherman today.
-He's holding the 3 1/2 pound package of frozen grouper we decided not to buy. |
+No fresh fish from the fisherman today. |

 By this time it was 10:30 and the barbershop near the end of the peninsula had yet to open.
 With a plan to meet Estevan at the Top Value Supermarket at 11:30, we needed to move along.
-Our Minnesota friends had suggested a unisex salon further along our walk to grocery shop.
+Our Minnesota friends had suggested a unisex salon further along our walk to the grocery shop.
 We kept an eye out for a sign.

 As we approached the building, we were baffled as to the location of the entrance.
 We approached a young woman sitting on a plastic chair as to who we'd see to get a man's haircut.
 She looked up, yelling out to a man about 100 feet away.